OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 These processes are ideal for runbook automation.
 Building these runbooks in Octopus in collaboration with database administrators is a great way to build trust and reduce the number of DBA requests for routine maintenance.

-In Octopus, it’s easy to configure runbooks for any of these tasks with the following steps:
+In Octopus, it’s easy to configure runbook processes (runbook example) for any of these tasks with the following steps:
 - SQL step template or custom script (PowerShell, Bash or Python).
 - Slack or email notification.

+This project could be consider a runbook template as it could be cloned for different tasks.

 ## Conclusion